PoliseeAI/polisee/_docs/PRD-data-ingestion-v1.md

 ### 2. Goals

-*   Successfully process a local folder containing a mix of `.txt` and `.pdf` files.
+*   Successfully process a local folder containing a mix of `.txt`, `.pdf`, and `.md` files.
-*   Extract clean, readable text from both document types.
+*   Extract clean, readable text from all three document types, leveraging Markdown structure where available.
 *   Populate a local PostgreSQL database with structured metadata about each source document.
 *   Populate the same database with the text chunks and their corresponding vector embeddings.
 *   Ensure the entire process can be run from a single command and can be re-run to clear and re-populate the database.